distribution/distribution/docs/spec/auth/oauth.md

         <code>access_type</code>
     </dt>
     <dd>
         (OPTIONAL) Access which is being requested.
 If "offline" is provided then a refresh token will be returned.
-Otherwise only a short lived access token will be returned.
+The default is "online" only returning short lived access token.
 If the grant type is "refresh_token" this will only return the same refresh token and not a new one.
     </dd>
     <dt>
         <code>scope</code>